CrossR/vim-fhicl/README.md

 " Controls if the first file should be opened.
 " If multiple results are found, the results are
-" sent to the QuickFix menu.
+" sent to the location list.
 If this option is set,
 " the first file will be opened, as well.
 " Defaults to 0, set to 1 to open it every time. let g:vim_fhicl#search_current = 0